 There are also surgical pathways for POP and SUI.
 These use a traffic light approach (red, yellow, green) to identify options for surgical treatments, based on the strength of evidence and potential patient outcomes for each type of procedure:

 The pathways are informed by the work of the International Collaboration on Incontinence.
 The Commission acknowledges the contribution of this group in the development of the Commission’s versions of the resources.

 Credentialing is the process used by public and private hospitals to ensure that only suitably experienced, trained and qualified medical practitioners provide particular types of services.
 Credentialing is essential to ensure the safety of patient care.

 Guidance has been finalised for hospital credentialing and training of senior medical practitioners who perform transvaginal mesh surgeries and mesh removal including:

 The Guidance describes the experience and qualifications that senior medical practitioners need to be credentialed to implant and remove mesh for treatment of POP and SUI.
 It also includes recommendations on device specific training, the requirements for maintaining skills, monitoring and reporting on patient outcomes, the types of specialty supports services hospitals should have if they offer implantation and removal of transvaginal mesh and the requirement for post-operative follow-up.

-The states and territories will consider the use the Guidance in their local credentialing processes.
-The private sector also undertake credentialing processes, and the Commission will be working with the private sector to promote the use of these Guidance documents for credentialing across private hospitals.
+The states and territories will consider the use of the Guidance in their local credentialing processes.
+The private health sector also undertakes credentialing processes, and the Commission will be working with the private health sector to promote the use of these Guidance documents for credentialing across private hospitals.